What is a Delaware Corporation?

 The Benefits of Delaware Incorporation

-Delaware has been the premier state for incorporating businesses since the early 20th century, with nearly 1.8 million businesses incorporated in Delaware as of the state’s last annual report in 2021.
+Delaware has been the premier state for incorporating businesses since the early 20th century.
 So what is a Delaware corporation?
 What makes them so different from other states?
 Forming a Delaware corporation is the right choice for many businesses for the following reasons:

 Ability to Raise Capital: General corporations may raise capital by selling shares of stock in the company, either by going public or by a private offering of stock.
 Typically, this money can then be used at the company's discretion to launch a new product, grow in size or a variety of other options.
 Companies planning to seek venture capital financing also tend to incorporate as general corporations.